sumitasharma/OneStop/README.md

 Credits:
    - New API is powered by  - https://newsapi.org
-   - Events API is powered by - https://www.eventbrite.com
+   - Events API is powered by - https://www.eventbrite.com (Deprecated, Tab no longer works.
+Will update with a new Events API soon...)
    - Podcasts API is powered by - http://www.digitalpodcast.com

 ## Installation